-This is the sixth year of the camp and of the energy company’s support of it through a grant to the Foundation of Wayne Community College.
+This is the ninth year of the day camp and of the energy company’s support of it through a grant to the Foundation of Wayne Community College.

 The Foundation of Wayne Community College is a non-profit organization that works to broaden the base of community support for educational opportunities at the college.
-The Foundation assisted WCC students with more than 250 scholarships for the 2013-2014 academic year.
+This year it assisted 344 students with 544 scholarships worth more than $393,000.
 It also provides funding for innovative campus projects and employee recognition, and offers cultural programs for the community.
+For more information about the Foundation, go to waynecc.edu/foundation.

-Wayne Community College is a public, two-year college with an open-door admission policy located in Goldsboro, N.C.
-As it works to develop a highly skilled and competitive workforce, it serves 15,000 individuals annually as well as businesses, industry and community organizations with high quality, affordable, accessible learning opportunities, including more than 100 college credit programs.
+Wayne Community College is a public, learning-centered institution with an open-door admission policy located in Goldsboro, N.C.
+As it works to develop a highly skilled and competitive workforce, it serves 14,000 individuals annually as well as businesses, industry, and community organizations with high quality, affordable, accessible learning opportunities, including more than 70 college credit programs.
+WCC’s mission is to meet the educational, training, and cultural needs of the communities it serves.
+For more information, go to waynecc.edu.